-Spectacled bear in Chester Zoo, UK (by Nigel’s Europe 2)
+Spectacled bear in Chester Zoo, UK (Nigel Swales –CC BY-SA 2.0)

 The following is a list of all known captive bears in the United Kingdom (for further information please see the end of the list):

 American black bear:

 - Woburn Safari Park – 7 bears: 3 males and 4 females.
 Male Koda and female Georgia were born at the park early in 2020.
 13 acre enclosure which is shared with two timber wolves.

 Andean (spectacled) bear:

-- Belfast Zoo, Belfast, Northern Ireland – 3 bears: 1 male (Spook) and 2 females (Alice and Lola).
-Spook was born in the Zoo in July 1994 and Lola was born in the Zoo in February 2016; Spook and Alice are her parents.
+- Belfast Zoo, Belfast, Northern Ireland – 2 bears: 1 male (Spook) and 1 female (Alice).
+Spook was born in the Zoo in July 1994 .

-- Chester Zoo – 4 bears: 1 male (Bernard or “Bernie”) and 1 female (Lima).
+- Chester Zoo – 4 bears: 1 adult male (Bernard or “Bernie”) and 1 adult female (Lima).
 In January 2020 twin cubs were born to Lima in the Zoo.
 Pacha (female) and Mateo (male).

 - Jersey Zoo, Trinity, Jersey – 3 bears: 2 males (Quechua or “Chiu” and Raymi) and 1 female (Bahia).
 Raymi was born in the Zoo on 3 January 2016; Quechua and Bahia are her parents.